 Introduction to topics in environmental chemistry and basic procedures applied for environmental protection.
+Discusses current and future environmental problems and possibilities how to solve them from chemichal point of view.

 Introduction to Environmental Chemistry

 Chemical aspects of pollution and environmental problems.
 Composition and behavior of the atmosphere.
 Energy balance of the Earth and climate changes.
 Principles of photochemistry, photoprocesses in the atmosphere.
 Petroleum, hydrocarbons and coal (characteristics, sources and environmental pollution).
 Soaps, polymers and synthetic surfactants.
 Haloorganics and pesticides.
 Environmental chemistry of some important elements (C, N, S, P, halogens, biologically important metals ...).
 Environmental chemistry in aqueous media.
 Aqueous systems, parameters, cycles and their protection.
 The Earth's crust (rocks, minerals, soils).
 Natural and artificial radioactivity, utilization.
 Energy and energy sources (fossil fuels, nuclear, geothermal, solar energy, wind and water energy).
 Solid waste disposal and recycling.